joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/EditorEventBuilder.md

 # Kendo.Mvc.UI.Fluent.EditorEventBuilder

-Defines the fluent interface for configuring the Events.
+Defines the fluent interface for configuring the Editor events.